The Best Way to Visit the Paris Catacombs

-- I strongly discourage the Paris Catacombs to people suffering from claustrophobia.
-You will be thirty meters underneath the ground, you will have to cross some narrow tunnels, so the claustrophobic might feel uncomfortable.
+- I strongly discourage the Paris Catacombs from people suffering from claustrophobia.
+You will be thirty meters underneath the ground, and you will have to cross some narrow tunnels, so the claustrophobic might feel uncomfortable.
 The Catacombs are also not accessible for persons with reduced mobility.
+Remember, your health is more important, and you will need a health pass to get in.

 - Since only 200 people are allowed inside at a time, you might have to wait for some time.
 So, the best you can do is to buy your tickets in advance.
-This presents some advantages: you will be able to enter directly, without queueing, and it includes an audioguide, this will cost 29 euros.
-If you rather buy the tickets on site, it will cost 13 euros for adults, 11 euros for people aged between 18 to 26 years olds, and 5 euros for the children.
-On site, if you want an audioguide, an extra five euros will be charged.
+This presents some advantages: you will be able to enter directly, without queueing, and it includes an audio guide, which will cost 29 euros.
+Avoid the long queue.
+Don’t go for the last admissions if you have limited time.
+If you rather buy the tickets on-site, it will cost 13 euros for adults, 11 euros for people aged between 18 to 26 years old, and 5 euros for children.
+On-site, if you want an audio guide, an extra five euros will be charged.

 The reason why you will like it

-During your visit through the Paris Catacombs, you need to be open-minded and embrace the experience.
+During your visit to the Paris Catacombs, you need to be open-minded and embrace the experience.
 You will walk these alleys, and you will look at the remains of millions of Parisians who once walked the city you’re visiting.
-You will wonder about their identity, their families, their jobs, their lives, but you won’t know anything in particular about them.
+You will wonder about their identity, their families, their jobs, and their lives, but you won’t know anything in particular about them.
 It will make you question yourself about your own life and deeds.

 We are not eternal, but our legacy is.
 We are all flesh and bones, and we all die.
-No one is immortal, it is what we leave behind us that lives on.
-These are the kind of thoughts I had during my visit of Paris Catacombs, and I am sure it will touch you somehow as well.
+No one is immortal, and it is what we leave behind us that lives on.
+These are the kind of thoughts I had during my visit to the Paris Catacombs, and I am sure it will touch you somehow as well.